 Investing often gets pushed to the back of the line when it comes to financial priorities.
-If you’re young, retirement may seem incredibly far off.
-You can always figure out how to start investing later and make up for lost time in the future when you make more money, right?
+If you’re young, retirement might seem incredibly far off.
+You can figure out how to start investing later and make up for lost time when you make more money, right?

 The truth is you need to start now.
-Luckily, there are some easy ways to do this without sacrificing and making your life harder.
-Here’s a 4-step plan for how to start investing that, if done right, will hopefully leave you with a well-funded investment account with minimal pain or effort.
+Luckily, there are some easy ways to do so without sacrificing or making your life harder.
+Here’s a four-step plan to start investing that hopefully will leave you with a well-funded investment account with minimal pain or effort.

 1. Know the math

 Before you prioritize investing, you should understand the how and why.
 Investing for retirement is a long haul, so it helps to do the math up front to see what it will take to reach your goal.

 The biggest reason you need to start now: compounding interest.
 This means that the more money you have invested, the greater rate that money grows at.
 That’s because with investments, you typically re-invest any returns you earn on the original amount.
 This way you earn a return not only on your original investment, but also on any returns you earn over time.